softindex/uikernel/docs/docs/list-model.md

 next: list-xhr-model.html
 ---

-Definition of the model used by one-to-many editors like SuggestBox and Select.
+Definition of the model that describes the basic necessary methods (without a specific implementation) used by one-to-many editors like SuggestBox and Select.

 ## Implementations